xentara-plugin v2.0.4

 Data Points in the Xentara user manual

-Some attributes of I/O points are used directly to perform the associated I/O operations, and to report the status and result of the I/O. These include the following standard attributes:
+Some attributes of I/O skill elements are used directly to perform the associated I/O operations, and to report the status and result of the I/O. These include the following standard attributes:

 Each of these attributes is marked as an I/O attribute for the relevant data directions (input and/or output).
-If a data point uses a particular I/O point as input and/or output, then it inherits the relevant I/O attributes from the I/O point.
-A data point that uses an input that publishes the sourceTime attribute, for example, will automatically gain a sourceTime attribute of its own, that contains the same value as that of the input I/O point.
+If a data point uses a particular skill data point as input and/or output, then it inherits the relevant I/O attributes from the skill data point.
+A data point that uses an input that publishes the sourceTime attribute, for example, will automatically gain a sourceTime attribute of its own, that contains the same value as that of the input skill data point.

 You can mark attributes you define yourself as input and/or output attributes by passing the relevant data directions to the constructor of xentara::model::Attribute.
 The Xentara OPC UA driver, for example, publishes the OPC UA serverTimestamp parameter asttribute named serverTime.
-This attribute is marked as an I/O attribute for the input direction, and this inherited by data points that use an OPC UA I/O point as an input.
+This attribute is marked as an I/O attribute for the input direction, and thus inherited by data points that use an OPC UA skill data point as an input.

 Memory Resources